Logo Logo

 How is a Block Error (BLER) Measurement Made?

-Block Error (BLER) measurements can be used in the production process to test the performance of a GPRS mobile station's receiver.
+Block Error (BLER) measurements can be used in the production process to test the performance of a GPRS or EGPRS mobile station's receiver.

 The BLER measurement is made using one of the following two methods, depending on the test set's configuration: